ContraForce/contraforce-api/Docs/list-incident-entities.md

 ![](https://img.shields.io/badge/Response-400-red)

-In case of something is not correct you will receive an object similar to the one above but without the ***value*** and in this case you can look at the ***message*** property to know more about the error.
+In case something is not correct you will receive an object similar to the one above but without the ***value*** and in this case you can look at the ***message*** property to know more about the error.

 | Property | Description | Sample Value |
 |--|--|--|